+Equation 31

-5.1.7.6 Downlink/ Uplink sounding channel
+1.7.6 Downlink/ Uplink sounding channel

-5.1.7.6.1 Downlink sounding channel
+1.7.6.1 Downlink sounding channel

-When b64=1 in the system information field SICH, it indicates that the frame is configured with downlink sounding channel, which can be used to measure downlink channel and obtain uplink channel state information by channel reciprocity.
+When the system information field SICH indicates that the frame is configured with downlink sounding channel, which can be used to measure downlink channel and obtain uplink channel state information by channel reciprocity.
 The specific location of the downlink traffic channel and the downlink sounding channel is indicated by the MAC layer BCF frame.